University Conflict of Interests Disclosure

 All regular UTC faculty and staff (exempt and non-exempt) are asked to complete a paperless OID form whether or not they have anything to disclose form at this time.
 Our goal is to have an online disclosure from 100% of employees for better tracking and record-keeping purposes.
 Completing a paperless OID form will ensure that you are in compliance with UT policy and that neither you nor your supervisor receive subsequent reminders or follow-up messages.

 The Office of Human Resources can offer assistance with the online process and to answer any questions you may have about the procedure.
-Please contact Kendra Biggs in the UTC Office of Human Resources if you have questions regarding attendance of these computer lab sessions.
+These sessions will be offered on September 6th from 9-10 am; September 7th from 2-3 pm; September 27th from 9-10 am; September 28th from 2-3 pm; October 11th from 11-noon; in Library 201.
+Please contact Kendra Biggs in the UTC Office of Human Resources if you have questions.

 At the end of the form, you enter the name and email address of your immediate supervisor.
 You will receive an auto-generated email confirming that you’ve completed the form, and the individual identified as your supervisor will receive an auto-generated email prompting them to review the information you have submitted and identify whether they believe there to be any actual or perceived conflicts based on the information you have provided.
 Supervisors will complete their section of the “paperless” form and identify if others need to review the form prior to the form proceeding to the Chief Business Officer (or designee).
 When your supervisor has completed and submitted her/his review, you will receive a second auto-generated email with details about your supervisor’s review and next steps.